Extol: 1993–1999: Formation and Burial

-Extol was formed in Bekkestua, Norway by cousins drummer David Husvik and guitarist Christer Espevoll, who were both 16 at the time.
-The two had jammed together since fall 1993 and wanted to start a band.
-Christer's brother Peter, 14 was recruited for vocal duties.
-Bassist Eystein Holm joined on 17 May 1994 as the band was rehearsing for a show that day.
+Sixteen-year-old cousins, drummer David Husvik and guitarist Christer Espevoll, formed Extol in Bekkestua, Norway.
+The two had plazyed together since fall 1993, and wanted to start a band.
+Christer's 14-year-old brother, Peter, was recruited to sing.
+Bassist Eystein Holm joined on 17 May 1994, as the band was rehearsing for a show that day.
 In an interview, Peter explained the band's name: "Extol means to exalt, to lift up what you give glory to, and that's what's we're all about.
 We want to give God all the glory with our lives and with our music."
-Extol wanted to expand their musical style beyond regular heavy metal music—according to AllMusic writer Mike DaRonco, the band intended to show "more of a progressive side; rather than a typical run of the mill group of burnouts who focused more on their image."
-The style change necessitated another guitarist, a position Emil Nikolaisen of the band Royal filled in 1995.
+Extol wanted to expand their style beyond regular heavy metal music.
+According to AllMusic writer Mike DaRonco, the band intended to show "more of a progressive side; rather than a typical run of the mill group of burnouts who focused more on their image."
+The style change required another guitarist, a position Emil Nikolaisen of the band Royal filled in 1995.

-The group soon garnered a reputation in the local scene.
+The group garnered a reputation in the local scene.
 In January 1996, Extol made their first record appearance on a Norwegian metal compilation called Northern Lights.
 The album featured other local Christian artists Antestor, Schaliach, and Groms.
 Steve Rowe of Australian Christian metal band Mortification released the compilation on his record label, Rowe Productions.
-The band ventured to Stockholm, Sweden two months later for their first show outside their homeland.
-At the end of 1996, Nikolaisen departed so he could devote more time to Royal, and was replaced by Ole Børud of Schaliach and Arnold B Family.
+The band traveled to Stockholm, Sweden, two months later for their first show outside Norway.
+At the end of 1996, Nikolaisen departed so he could devote more time to Royal, and was replaced with Ole Børud of Schaliach and Arnold B Family.

-In 1997, Extol released an independent three-song demo: Embraced.
-A studio album was recorded at the end of the year even though a record label had not signed them.
+In 1997, Extol released the independent three-song demo Embraced.
+They recorded a studio album at the end of the year even though they didn't have a record deal.
 Almost a year passed before Endtime Productions picked up the band.
 Their debut album, Burial, was released in December 1998.
 The album was licensed in the United States on Solid State Records, and in Japan on Avalon Records.
-Critical reception was very positive from Christian and secular publications.
+Critical reception was positive from Christian and secular publications.
 DaRonco commented that it was "a breath of fresh air among a genre that relies on satanic gimmicks."

 Shortly after, the band played their first shows in the US at Cornerstone Festival and Texas Rockfest.
 Extol conducted a four-week tour with Swedish rock band Blindside in summer 1999.
 An EP, Mesmerized, was released in November.
-It featured three remixed tracks from Burial, which were reworked by Swedish industrial groups Raison d'être and Sanctum, and three other songs; a recently recorded one, an outtake, and a track from the Japanese release.
-The reception from fans was generally negative.
-Holm soon left the band and was replaced by Tor Magne Glidje, who played guitar in the Norwegian metal band Lengsel.
+It featured three remixed tracks from Burial, reworked by Swedish industrial groups Raison d'être and Sanctum, and three other songs: a recently recorded one, an outtake, and a track from the Japanese release.
+Fan reception was generally negative.
+Holm left the band and was replaced with Tor Magne Glidje, who played guitar in the Norwegian metal band Lengsel.